drmanhatin/drmanhatin.github.io/_posts/2022-2-2-run-your-azure-function-as-a-docker-container.md

 ---

 ## Introduction
 In this blog post I will walk you through the steps required to deploy your Azure Function as a Docker container.
-In this case the function was dockerized in order to be able to install a Intersystems Cache ODBC driver (a form of proprietary database), which you can't do in a normal app service environment.
+In this case the function was dockerized in order to be able to install a Intersystems Cache ODBC driver (Intersystems Cache is a type of SQL database).
+You can't install an ODBC driver in a normal app service environment.

 To get this project to work in Azure you will roughly need to do two things:
 1. Build the container